 Valtellina is a unique territory, rich in history, culture and biodiversity.
-It is located in the far North of Italy, in Lombardy, in a climatically singular position.
-It is considered the most important mountain viticulture area in Italy, the third in Europe.
-It is the second largest territory in the world to host the largest area cultivated with Nebbiolo grapes.
+It is located in the far north of Italy, in Lombardy, in a unique climatic position.
+It is considered the most important mountain vine-growing region in Italy, the third in Europe.
+It is the second largest Nebbiolo producing region in the world.

-The mountains are said to put their signature on the wines of Valtellina and, not surprisingly, the Nebbiolo from this valley is a wine of rocks and mountain.
+The mountains are said to put their signature on the wines of Valtellina and, not surprisingly, the Nebbiolo grapes from this valley express the rocks and mountain.

-For this reason, it is unique, special, elegant, contemporary, but at the same time, beyond and out of time.
-In Valtellina, vineyards hang from the mountains, suspended on spectacular terraces made of dry-stone walls.
+For this reason, it is unique, special, elegant, contemporary, but at the same time, beyond time and timeless.
+In Valtellina, the vineyards hang from the mountains, suspended on spectacular terraces made of dry-stone walls.

-They are set in the woods, capable of capturing and storing the heat of the sun.
-A sort of Mediterranean scrub in the heart of the Alps, where cacti, agaves and olive trees are grown.
+They are nestled in the woods, able to capture and store the heat of the sun.
+A sort of Mediterranean scrub in the heart of the Alps, here cactuses, agaves and olive trees grow.

-It is such biodiversity typical of Valtellina that transmits a “Valtellina style” to the grapes and wines, a style projected into the future, designed with the values of sustainability, respectful of nature and the environment.
+This biodiversity typical of Valtellina transmits a “Valtellina style” to the grapes and wines, a style projected into the future, designed with the values of sustainability, respectful of nature and the environment.

-However, good ideas have a future only if they have a story to tell, if they are able to interpret people’s values, desires and aspirations.
-Since 1925, the Aldo Rainoldi Winery has been all this, a dynamic relationship with the past that has allowed us to always wonder at the future.
+However, good ideas only have a future if they have a story to tell, if they are able to interpret people’s values, desires and aspirations.
+Since 1925, the Aldo Rainoldi Winery has been all this, a dynamic relationship with the past that has allowed us to always marvel at the future.